 - Stop using credit cards.
 If you want to work your way out of debt, stop relying on credit cards.
 Begin budgeting and only buying what you can afford to avoid adding to your debt.

 - Reduce your bills and use the extra for debt payoff.
 Look at the things you don’t need in your budget, and try to go to a basics-only model for the time being.
 Only buy what you need, and know that the extra dollars are getting you out of debt.

 Monitoring your credit is an excellent habit to get into that will take some of the scariness away from credit scores.
 Improving it becomes easier when you have all the facts.
 Here’s how to do it.

-- Check Credit Karma – this site will let you see your credit score without damaging it.
+- Check Credit Sesame – this site will let you see your credit score without damaging it.
 They even have a helpful app that can keep you in the know if anything changes or your credit gets checked for any reason.

 - Research how to improve your credit score – over time, you can make your credit score better.
 This will help you with a mortgage, renting, and more.

 - Make payments on time – this is an obvious way to improve credit and keep yourself from more debt.
 Pay on time every time, and you’ll create a good record over the following months and years.